Expert medical and surgical care in Thailand

 Weeks 1–6

 Sling worn continuously except during prescribed exercises.
 Passive and assisted range-of-motion exercises progress gradually.
 No active lifting or reaching.
 Follow-up appointments confirm the repair is healing and guide exercise progression.
 Driving and manual tasks are not permitted.
+Superior Capsular Reconstruction differs here: the graft needs a longer protected phase, so an abduction brace is typically worn for up to six weeks and passive motion is introduced more cautiously.

 Weeks 6–12

 Sling discontinued.
 Active range-of-motion exercises begin.
 Light strengthening is introduced progressively as tendon healing allows.
 Pain reduces significantly and daily function improves noticeably during this phase.
+After Superior Capsular Reconstruction, active motion is started later and strengthening is held back further, as the graft must incorporate before it is loaded.

 Months 3–6

-90%+ Success High satisfaction and functional improvement
+Reliable Pain Relief High satisfaction and functional improvement

 Pain Relief Significant reduction in shoulder pain